Unambiguisability and Register Minimisation of Min-Plus Models: Undecidability of Width Minimisation in WFA

-In the remainder of this section we prove our undecidability result: \begin{theorem} The following problem is undecidable, even for $k=7$: given a width $k$ WFA, decide whether there is an equivalent width $k-1$ WFA. \end{theorem} Note that by \cref{thm:k CRA equivalent to k width WFA}, we get that CRA register minimisation is also undecidable: \begin{corollary} The following problem is undecidable, even for $k=7$: given a width $k$-CRA, decide whether there is an equivalent $k-1$-CRA. \end{corollary}
+In the remainder of this section we prove our undecidability result: \widthund* Note that by \cref{apx:thm:k CRA equivalent to k width WFA}, we get that CRA register minimisation is also undecidable: \begin{restatable}{corollary}{corundecidable} The following problem is undecidable already for $k=7$: given a $k$-CRA, decide whether there is an equivalent $(k-1)$-CRA. \end{restatable}

 The starting point of the proof is a reduction given in~\cite{Almagor2020Whatsdecidableweighted} showing the undecidability of the upper-boundedness problem for WFA.
 For brevity, we do not describe the full construction, but state its properties in a convenient way for our purpose.
 The reduction in~\cite{Almagor2020Whatsdecidableweighted} is from the $0$-halting problem of \emph{two counter machines}.
 For this paper, it suffices to know that two counter machines are a computational model, and that a certain problem about it, dubbed the $0$-halting problem, is undecidable.
-We can now state the following. \begin{theorem}[Construction from \cite{Almagor2020Whatsdecidableweighted}] Given a two-counter machine $\cM$, we can compute a WFA $\cA=\tup{Q,\Sigma,q_0,\Delta,F}$ with the following properties: \begin{enumerate}[itemsep=0pt] \item $\cA$ has width $6$. \item All the states of $\cA$ are accepting. \item There is a letter $@\in \Sigma$ such that $(q,@,0,q_0)$ are the only incoming transitions to $q_0$ (on $\Sigma'$), and are the only transitions on $@$. \item If $\cM$ does not 0-halt, then $\cA(w)\le 0$ for every $w\in \Sigma^*$. \item If $\cM$ halts, there is a word $x\in (\Sigma\setminus \{@\})^*$ such that $\minweight_{\cA}(q_0\runsto{x@}q_0)=1$. \end{enumerate} In particular, $\cA$ is unbounded from above if and only if $\cM$ 0-halts, in which case $\minweight_{\cA}(q_0\runsto{x @}Q)=\minweight_{\cA}(q_0\runsto{x @}q_0)=1$ (i.e., $q_0\runsto{x @}q_0$ is the only run on $x @$, and has weight 1). \end{theorem}
+We can now state the following. \begin{theorem}[Construction from \cite{Almagor2020Whatsdecidableweighted}] Given a two-counter machine $\cM$, we can compute a WFA $\cA=\tup{Q,\Sigma,q_0,\Delta,F}$ with the following properties: \begin{enumerate} \item $\cA$ has width $6$. \item All the states of $\cA$ are accepting. \item There is a letter $@\in \Sigma$ such that $(q,@,0,q_0)$ are the only incoming transitions to $q_0$, and are the only transitions on $@$. \item If $\cM$ does not 0-halt, then $\cA(w)\le 0$ for every $w\in \Sigma^*$. \item If $\cM$ halts, there is a word $x\in (\Sigma\setminus \{@\})^*$ such that $\minweight_{\cA}(q_0\runsto{x@}q_0)=1$. \end{enumerate} In particular, $\cA$ is unbounded from above if and only if $\cM$ 0-halts, in which case $\minweight_{\cA}(q_0\runsto{x@}Q)=\minweight_{\cA}(q_0\runsto{x@}q_0)=1$ (i.e., $q_0\runsto{x@}q_0$ is the only run on $x@$, and has weight 1). \end{theorem}